ADR Institute of Canada

-ADRIC History
+History

 ADRIC's journey begins back in 1974 when the Arbitrators Institute of Canada Inc. (AIC) was incorporated.
 This organization was a non-profit, non-government group operating out of Toronto whose mandate was to offer the Canadian public alternative dispute resolution services.
 It was around the 1970s when AIC became involved in helping to establish a number of regional ADR groups across the provinces.
 In 1986 AIC was renamed, becoming the Arbitration and Mediation Institute of Canada (AMIC), with the aim of making the organization more national in scope.
 Along with the name change, AMIC would also consist of a regional representative from each affiliate group.
 These representatives would be elected locally, and would collects fees from their respective group's members to fund both the national and provincial organizations.
 In 1996 each region signed a Memorandum of Understanding with AMIC in order to make their relationship clear and establish a set of guiding principles to operate around.
 These MOUs were important, as AMIC was operating as a Federation and much of their work came through cooperative efforts between its regional affiliates.

 In 1994 the Canadian Foundation for Dispute Resolution was founded as a non-profit alliance for business corporations and law firms pursuing ADR practices in Canada.
 Then, after moving its offices to Toronto in 1999, the foundation began to develop the concept of ADR Connect, providing the infrastructure and resources for people to search for ADR professionals in Canada: one of the ADR Institute's core functions today.

 On August 1, 2001, the Arbitration and Mediation Institute of Canada (AMIC) and the Canadian Foundation for Dispute Resolution (CFDR) consolidated, forming the ADR Institute of Canada (ADRIC).
 CFDR would continue to exist as a wholly owned subsidiary of the ADR Institute to ensure references to CFDR rules of arbitration within contracts will still be valid.
 The MOUs originally signed in 1996 were transferred to ADRIC in 2013, and since which have also been resigned, most recently in 2019.

-ADR Definition
+ADR definition

 There is some discussion surrounding the term ADR as to exactly what it means.
-Some contest that the '"A" could represent alternative, appropriate, or even adaptive, dispute resolution.
+Some contest that the "A" could represent alternative, appropriate, or even adaptive, dispute resolution.
 The debate then goes deeper, addressing what dispute resolution methods should constitute ADR.
 In the UK for instance, ADR involves all practices that aren't litigation or arbitration.
 This is not the case in Canada however.
 In Canada, ADR is used as an umbrella term to encapsulate all dispute resolution practices outside of litigation, such as mediation, negotiation, arbitration or restorative justice.